fossabot/messenger-webhooks/apps/docs/content/docs/messaging/templates/generic-template.md

 ---
 title: Generic Template
+description: Design rich, interactive messages with the versatile Generic Template for bots.
 ---

 The `GenericTemplate` consists of a series of `GenericElement` instances, each representing an item or a card within the template.
 Each `GenericElement` can include a title, subtitle, image, default action, and up to three interactive buttons.